joshuacgunn/dungeoncrawler/README.md

 - And more to come...
 _*Regardless of whether something is crossed out, I will continue changing all of these_
 # Disclaimer
-I'm relatively new to Java, which means my knowledge of how to code certain things is limited.
-AI has been used in this project to code some things.
-Most notably the Gson adapters are completely AI generated.
-I understand how they work, but I do not think I would be able to code them myself.
+I'm relatively new to Java, so some of the code can be messy, and there's a lot of room for improvement.
+If you spot anything major that could be improved, let me know and I will change it.
 # Credits
 [Joan Stark's ASCII art library](https://oldcompcz.github.io/jgs/joan_stark/).
 This project is greatly enhanced by her amazing ASCII art.